ekancisme/SWT301/README.md

 # 💫About Me :
-👨‍💻 I’m currently working on learning and building personal projects
+🧑‍💻 I'm currently working on learning and building personal projects
-🤝 I’m looking to collaborate on creative and fun coding projects
+🤝 I'm looking to collaborate on creative and fun coding projects
-🙋‍♂️ I’m looking for help with improving my coding skills and real-world experience
+🙏 I'm looking for help with improving my coding skills and real-world experience
-🌱 I’m currently learning at FPT University, majoring in Software Engineering
+🎓 I'm currently studying at FPT University, majoring in Software Engineering
 💬 Ask me about anything tech-related or fun side projects
-⚡ Fun fact: I'm a cheerful, curious person who loves to explore and tinker with new things.
-I also have a very warm and emotional heart 💖
+😊 Fun fact: I'm a cheerful, curious person who loves to explore and tinker with new things.
+I also have a very warm and emotional heart ❤️

 ## 🌐Socials